M-DV/AIDE/doc/install_manual.md

 ## Step-by-step installation

-The following installation routine had been tested on Ubuntu >= 16.04 (20.04 recommended).
+The following installation routine requires Debian-based GNU/Linux distributions.
+It has been tested on Ubuntu 20.04.
 AIDE will likely run on different OS as well, with instructions requiring corresponding adaptations.